The Free Web

 Let me explain with my own little crappy graphic:

-In the olden days of Web1.0 it felt like the internet was a Wild West kind of place, there were proportionally less companies, and more “free internet” websites: personal websites (that doesn't just mean that it's “about me”, it could be a website dedicated to some hobby, or a group, or some topic, but created and maintained by one person or a small group with a common interest), I would also put here many small companies that would create their own website internally, without hiring professional web-design services.
+In the ye olden days of Web1.0 it felt like the internet was a Wild West kind of place, there were proportionally less companies, and more “free internet” websites: personal websites (that doesn't just mean that it's “about me”, it could be a website dedicated to some hobby, or a group, or some topic, but created and maintained by one person or a small group with a common interest).
+I would also place here many small companies that would create their own website internally, without hiring professional web-design services.
 There were some big companies, but nowhere near as big as the ones we see now.
 And another thing is that the boundaries between the company owned internet and the “free” internet felt less rigid, more fuzzy.

 In the new internet of Web2.0 it feels like everything is an app or a corporation and also the boundaries are much more solid.
 In reality, the “free” space is still there, even much larger because guess what, web hosting is also a lucrative business and web hosting companies are making sure that their services are more accessible than ever.